devnull-cz/c-prog-lang/modules/types-of-behavior.md

-# Behavior types in C
+# Types of behavior in C

 From C99, Annex J.